Aqraba, Nablus: Ottoman period

-During his travels in the region in 1838 Edward Robinson mentions it, believing it was ancient Acrabi.

-Victor Guérin visited in 1870, and described as a large town with 2000 inhabitants.
-He further noted that it consisted of four quarters, each with their own sheikh.

-In 1873-4 Clermont-Ganneau visited, and was told of the governor el Kadery, who resided in Aqraba at the time of Jezzar Pasha.
+During his travels in the region in 1838, Edward Robinson mentions it, believing it was ancient Acrabi.
+The French traveler Victor Guérin visited in 1870, and described it as a large town with 2,000 inhabitants.
+He further noted that it consisted of four quarters, each headed by a sheikh.
+Clermont-Ganneau came in 1873-74 and was told of the governor el Kadery, who resided in Aqraba at the time of Jezzar Pasha.
 He is said to have erected considerable buildings in the town.